 Modern designs use a pump feed system for reliability reasons.
 In such a system you will find the following components:

 Made from aluminum, synthetic rubber of composite materials.
 Sometimes they are part of the structure, as is the case with wet wing tanks, or fitted in special ventilated spaces.

-Baffles are installed inside the tank for structural reasons and they prevent sloshing around during taxi or turbulent flight causing engine surging.
+Baffles are installed inside the tank for structural reasons and they prevent fuel sloshing in the tanks during taxi or turbulent flight conditions which could cause engine surging.
 Sumps and drains are located lowest point of the tanks where any water and dirt can collect for pre-flight inspection.
 Fuel is taken from the tank slight above the lowest point so that there's always a bit of fuel unusable and any dirt will not get to the engine.